Police ID man found with gunshot wounds in Hutchinson - NewsBreak

 Police ID man found with gunshot wounds in Hutchinson

 RENO COUNTY—Law enforcement authorities are investigating a shooting in Hutchinson.
 Just before 1:30am.
-Thursday hours, police responded to a report of...greatbendpost.com
+Thursday hours, police responded to a report of...salinapost.com

 RENO COUNTY—Law enforcement authorities are investigating a shooting in Hutchinson.
 Just before 1:30am.
-Thursday hours, police responded to a report of...greatbendpost.com
+Thursday hours, police responded to a report of...salinapost.com

 Comments / 0